 Undivided unity of God

-God is understood as one being and one person, not as a Trinity of persons.
+God is understood as one single being and one single person, not as a Trinity of persons.

-What it is: This central belief affirms that God is one in a strict and undivided sense, without an ontological distinction of three coequal and coeternal persons.
+What it is: The central belief affirms that God is one in a strict and undivided sense, without an ontological distinction of three coequal and coeternal persons.

-How the tradition understands it: Unitarianism sees this position as a way of preserving monotheism without resorting to later Trinitarian metaphysical formulations.
-The Father is usually identified as the only true God in the fullest sense.
+How the tradition understands it: Unitarianism sees this position as a way of preserving monotheism without resorting to later trinitarian metaphysical formulations.
+The Father is normally identified as the only true God in the fullest sense.

-Historical context: Unitarian criticism of the Trinity gained strength in the biblical and rational debates of the Radical Reformation and the post-Reformation era.
+Historical context: The unitarian critique of the Trinity gained strength in biblical and rational debates of the Radical Reformation and the post-Reformation period.

-Common objections: Critics argue that this position does not do justice to the broader New Testament witness about Christ and the Spirit.
+Common objections: Critics argue that the position does not do justice to the whole of the New Testament witness about Christ and the Spirit.

-Internal variations: Nearly all Unitarian currents affirm God's undivided unity, but they differ in how they relate this to Christ's identity and the role of the Spirit.
+Internal variations: Nearly all unitarian currents affirm the undivided unity of God, but differ in how they articulate this with the identity of Christ and the role of the Spirit.

 Supportive